luqhak1m/AlienVSZombie/README.md

 g++ mainWindows.cpp -o mainWindows.exe
 ```

-## User Manual
+## User Manual (IMPORTANT)

 i) **How to run the program**

 1. For Windows, if you are using main.cpp comment out the line ```system("clear")``` and ```system("read -n 1 -s -p \"Press any key to
 continue...\"")``` for the program to run properly.
-3. If you're not using main.cpp file, alternatively you can use the file mainWindows.cpp instead.
+2. If you're not using main.cpp file, alternatively you can use the file mainWindows.cpp instead.

 (Disclaimer: The ouput seen on the video is run on MacOS for Aisyah and Luqman's part, hence Windows will have a slight difference on the output)